dotnet/aspnetcore/.github/ISSUE_TEMPLATE/design_proposal.md

 <!--
 This template is useful to build consensus about whether work should be done, and if so, the high-level shape of how it should be approached.
 Use this before fixating on a particular implementation.

-Consider labelling your issue `design-proposal` to get feedback from a wide range of people.
 -->

 ## Summary